 Despite these activities, or perhaps because of them, when corrupt Cochise County Sheriff Johnny Behan deputized a number of men to go after the Earps and other gunmen who were in the midst of their infamous “Vendetta Ride,” Riggs was one of the posse.

 Riggs next victim was the stepson of his Uncle Jim, a man named Richmond Hudson, who was also his boss at the Riggs Ranch.
-After Barney had returned from a cattle-buying trip in Texas, he came home in September 1886 to rumors that his wife had been having an affair with Hudson.
+After Barney had returned from a cattle-buying trip to Texas, he came home in September 1886 to rumors that his wife had been having an affair with Hudson.
 When Riggs approached Hudson, the other man denied the story and Riggs let it pass for the moment.
 However, just a few days later, Hudson was heard to have boasted of his seduction of Vennie Riggs.
 On September 29, 1886, he was shot and killed by an unseen gunman.

 However, the ongoing dispute between Riggs and Hudson was well known and Barney Riggs was the prime suspect.
 When a $250 reward was offered for Riggs’ capture, he took off into the mountains.
 Soon, Fred Dodge, a lawman in Tombstone, went after Riggs.
-Working with Deputy Sheriff Charley Smith, the two set up a surveillance overlooking the Riggs Ranch.
+Working with Deputy Sheriff Charley Smith, the two set up surveillance overlooking the Riggs Ranch.
 After they spied a rider signaling Vennie Riggs from a hill overlooking the ranch, they captured the couple and took them to Tombstone.

 Vennie was soon released but Barney was held for trial.
 During the first trial held on November 11, 1886, the jury could not reach an agreement, as several of them held that killing a man for making sexual advances on his wife was justified.
 A mistrial was declared and a second trial began the next month.
 This time Riggs would not be as lucky as the jury could not condone an ambush murder.
 On December 31st he was convicted of murder and sentenced to life at the Arizona Territorial Prison in Yuma.